martinjrobins/exercise/README.md

     $ git checkout -b new_branch
     ~~~

-2. Edit the `Readme.md` file and commit the result
+2. Edit your new file and commit the result
 3. Swap back to the master branch

     ~~~bash